Together, we can protect Native kids.

 The Protect ICWA Campaign was established by the National Indian Child Welfare Association, the National Congress of American Indians, the Association on American Indian Affairs, and the Native American Rights Fund.
 Together, we work to serve and support Native children, youth, and families through upholding ICWA.
 The Campaign works to inform policy, legal, and communications strategies with the mission to uphold and protect ICWA - against the Goldwater Institute and others that seek to overturn ICWA and keeping Indian children and families together.

-As the Supreme Court deliberates over whether to eviscerate the Indian Child Welfare Act (ICWA), it’s critical we tell our representatives to codify ICWA’s protections at the state level.
+Protect Native Children at the State LevelIt’s critical we tell our representatives to codify ICWA’s protections at the state level.
 Please tell your state leaders to protect Native children, families, and sovereignty by passing new comprehensive legislation and enforcing current laws on the books, where they exist.

 |